madebits/madebits.github.io/r/cpp-aes-tool.md

 By default AES with 256 bit key, 128 bit block is used.
 A random IV of 128 bits is used, and a random salt same as AES key length.
 AES key is generated from password using PBKDF2 with HMAC-SHA256.

 The authenticated encryption (AE) is over IV and plain text data using HMAC-SHA256.
 AE initial key is generated from password using PBKDF2 same as for encryption with a random salt of 256 bits.
 The AE salt, and AE final HMAC-SHA256 hash are encrypted as part of CBC data.
 AE is checked only after whole decryption of data.
-The AE can be turned off with `-a` option, which also removes the `-x` option if set.
+The AE can be turned off with `-a` option.

-If `-x` option is used, the tool uses an *extension* to CBC mode - *G-CBC*, where plaintext data are chained before encryption (more details below).

 ### Encrypted File format